Last Updated: October 26, 2020

 Adobe Spark is built especially for social graphics, short videos, and web pages, whereas Canva covers tons of categories.

-Other than that, I have used both tools, and what I found is that Adobe Spark’s templates aren’t as stunning as Canva.
+Other than that, I have used both tools, and what I found that Adobe Spark’s templates aren’t as stunning as Canva.

 However, there are some good templates on Adobe Spark as well but most of them are premium.